austriker27/401d19-whiteboarding/pro-tips-from-big-v.md

 - test examples (at least 1) in pseudo code
 - **practice syntax without a computer (on paper!)**
 - practice looking confident
+- make sure my example is not too simple
+- write down any examples given by the instructor
+- big O, big O, big O, big